RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/healthcare.md

 <img src="../images/SQL_Bank/SFP2.JPG?raw=true"/>

 ---

-#### 2.3 Lab Procedures and Hospital Stay Length
+#### 2.3 Potential Racial Disparities in Treatment
-Investigated the relationship between the number of lab procedures and the length of hospital stays, finding a direct correlation where more procedures often meant longer stays.
+Explore differences in the number of laboratory procedures performed across different races, revealing that there are only nominal differnces between racical demographics.
 ```sql
 SELECT
     race,